Biomass

 Agriculture product icon.

-To ensure compliance with the carbon methodologies and receive carbon credits, the feedstock should not currently have an environmentally positive endpoint.
-If it does, that value can count against the new outcomes.
+To ensure compliance with the carbon methodologies and receive carbon credits, the feedstock should not already have an environmentally positive endpoint.

 Our experts can discuss its suitability, preparation and any modifications needed to make the most of it.